 A collection of activities and games that can be used to teach elementary level students how to use 'some' and 'any'.
 This lesson plan includes suggested board work, several activities, a game and a collection of specially selected ESL resources from around the web.
-If you're an iOS or Android user, try this lesson out on our TEFL Handbook app.
-It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 A role-play activity where the students use the target language to ask questions about a fictional picnic.